EbrahimQaid/ecommerce-backend/README.md

 .env excluded from Git.
 🚀 Deployment

-The API is deployable as a Node.js web service on platforms such as Render.
+The API is deployed as a Node.js web service using Render.

 The production server uses: